History may just be repeating itself in Grove City.

 Sophomore Dominic DiNinno, a Kiski Area graduate, recorded a game-high 11 tackles, while junior linebacker Jack Jollie, a Penn-Trafford product, recorded eight with a half sack.

-Wolverines cornerback Boden Davidson had two critical interceptions of Carnegie Mellon quarterback Ben Mills, while defensive end Bryce Spolnik, a South Fayette product, added three tackles and 1½ sacks.
+Wolverines cornerback Boden Davidson had two critical interceptions of Carnegie Mellon quarterback Ben Mills in the red zone, while defensive end Bryce Spolnik, a South Fayette product, added three tackles and 1½ sacks.

 “We’re good,” Bladel said.
 “I think we are top in the country at defense.
 I really do.”